zhaoshuoxp/PySeq/README.md

 * peaks/genes/domians.split100: in BED format, 100 continus rows for a row in original input.

-This output can be used for reads counting with bedtools, e.g.
+This output can be used for reads counting with bedtools, i.e.

 ```shell
 intersectBed -a peaks.split100 -b cond1_reads.bed -c > peaks.split.cond1